 Robert Delutri's professional experience includes working at the University of Minnesota and the private sector in management, teaching and training positions.
 He has taught courses on Aesthetics and Creative Problem Solving at the University of Minnesota's Student Center and the Minnetonka Center for the Arts.

-He served on the Board of Trustees of the Minnesota Museum of American Art for nearly three years in the 90's and served as Co-Chair of the Museum's Artists Forum during that time.
+He served on the Board of Trustees of the Minnesota Museum of American Art for nearly three years in the late 90's and served as Co-Chair of the Museum's Artists Forum during that time.
 He also provided an Educational and interactive Art – Science & Technology Exhibit at the Wonders of Technology Venue at the Minnesota State Fair for 10 years, from 1996 to 2006, where he engaged tens of thousands of people in creating large scale works of Art.
 His work has been profiled on several television stations, newspapers and Minnesota Public Radio.
-And prior to being commissioned to Design the Tekne Award, Delutri designed and created the Laser Award for the Minnesota High Tech Council and has designed and created the Tekne Award sculpture for the past 12 years.
+And prior to being commissioned to Design the Tekne Award, Delutri designed and created the Laser Award for the Minnesota High Tech Council and has been creating the Tekne Award sculptures every year for the past 19 years.

-Delutri's "Research" is manifested as Mixed Media Paintings, Drawings, Photography, Sculpture, Collage and ‘POETEXT™ Constructs’.
+Delutri's ‘Research’ is manifested as Mixed Media Paintings, Drawings, Photography, Sculpture, Collage and ‘POETEXT™ Constructs’.
 Delutri’s ongoing ‘Research’ can also be ‘Followed’ on Social Media: @delutri via Instagram & Twitter and his websites: www.Delutri.art and www.Delutri.com.

 ABOUT THE AWARD